PHPSocialNetwork/phpfastcache/docs/DRIVERS.md

   * The Memcache driver.
 A memory cache for regular performances.
 Do not cross this driver with Memcached driver
 * Memcached
   * The Memcached driver.
 A memory cache for regular performances.
 Do not cross this driver with Memcache driver
+* Memstatic
+  * The Memstatic driver is a memory static driver that expires when the script execution ends
 * Mongodb
   * A very high-performance NoSQL driver using a key-value pair system
 * Predis